infor-design/enterprise/README.md

 * Clone the repo using `git`: `git clone https://github.com/infor-design/enterprise.git`
 * `cd` into the repo directory
 * Then  `npm install` to install node packages.
 On macOS you may need `sudo npm install` as some packages require elevated permissions
-* Then `npm run install-globals` to install some global packages we use

 ### Running the app